ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 gcc task.c -m32 -no-pie -o task4
 ```

-I recommend that you develop your exploit using pwntool script, similar to the one seen below.
+I recommend that you develop your exploit using `pwntool` script, similar to the one seen below.
 This one debugs the program using gdb and sets up breakpoints at locations `main` and `0x8049246`.
 In gdb, assembly can be viewed using `layout asm` and the stack can be printed using `x/20xw $esp`.
-Similarly, `x/20xw $ebp` prints current stack frame.
+Similarly, `x/20xw $ebp` prints the current stack frame.
 See [GDB documentation](https://www.gnu.org/software/gdb/documentation/).

 ```python
 #!/usr/bin/python3